20 Best Cities to Visit on a Cruise to Spain

 Seville Old Town, and the Cathedral in the background

-You can visit Seville on a cruise when your cruise ship is docked in Cádiz cruise port.
-The distance between Cádiz and Seville is around 121 kilometers or a 1-hour 15-minute drive.
+You can visit Seville on a cruise when your cruise ship is docked at Cádiz cruise port.
+The distance between Cádiz and Seville is around 121 km or a 1-hour 15-minute drive.
 The ride itself is fast and scenic, as you pass through the breathtaking Andalusian countryside.
-Once you come there, depending on a tour you booked (Seville guided tour or just a transfer), the bus drops you off nearby the historic heart of the city from where you can start the sightseeing.

 Royal Alcázar de Sevilla and its spectacular gardens have been featured in the 5th season of Game of Thrones (Kingdom of Dorne)